 Decisions, constraints, and justifications

-LoRaWAN Constraint: Pump to Thingsboard messages must be small, and only sent once every 10 mins (DPI suggested timing).
+LoRaWAN Constraint: Pump to Thingsboard messages must be small and infrequent.
+The fair use policy of The Things Network allows each node an average of 3 minutes of airtime per day for uplink messages (node to gateway) and 10 downlink messages per day (gateway to node).

 LoRaWAN Constraint: The pump controller will run as a class A end node meaning it can only receive messages directly after sending a status report.
-This introduces a delay between the user issuing a command and the command message being sent.
+This introduces a delay between the user issuing a command, the command message being sent, and the result of the command being known.

-LoRaWAN Constraint: Thingsboard to Pump messages are limited to 10 per day.

 Pump and Thingsboard must be able to communicate without message acknowledgement.
 This is to keep within the above restrictions.

 The pump has auto cutoff mechanisms for low bore, and high tank level.
 These will remain in place as a backup to the automation being introduced by this system.

-Pump status can’t be trusted.
+Pump status cannot be tracked in real time.
 The pump is subject to other sensors and manual intervention which may mean the status indicated by the dashboard is incorrect until the new status comes from the pump.

 Architectural Mechanisms